lesma/FanFiction-Tools/README.md

 v1.5.0 - 22 October 2024
-Corrected issue with not loading cover images #18 Corrected issue with not auto loading next chapter (merge from ipaqi) Updated jQuery
+Corrected issue with not loading cover images #18 Updated colour logic for how often story updated Corrected issue with not auto loading next chapter (merge from ipaqi) Updated jQuery